List of works by Félix González-Torres

 either directing the owner or presenter of the works to follow installation guidelines, or empowering them to make decisions on how to construct, arrange, or install the works.
 Given the participatory nature of many of González-Torres' works, including his interactive paper stack and candy spill works that must eventually be replenished, these certificates also sometimes specified how to reproduce or where to purchase the materials needed to sustain the works.
 For a large number of the artist's works, these certificates are the only permanent component, as the other portions of the work (e.g. piles of candy, stacks of paper, etc.) are purchased or reproduced by the owner or presenter of the work.

 Below are chronological, though incomplete, lists of the artist's works.
 Nearly all of González-Torres' formal works are named some variant of "Untitled", with the quotation marks a formal element of the title; many different works across different mediums have identical titles.
 Full medium descriptions, work dimensions, and edition sizes are included with each listing, along with locations in public collections noted where known, to aid in differentiation between works.
+While several works on these lists were created in collaboration with other artists, these lists do not include works González-Torres created or helped create as a member of Group Material or other named artist collectives.

 González-Torres' output can be sorted into three discrete categories, each of which has its own list below: formal works, disavowed "non-works," and "additional material" circulated by the artist.
 Formal works are works of art completed or conceptualized by the artist during his lifetime that he formally considered to be part of his oeuvre; the majority of these works are extant and owned by public or private collections.
 The artist's formal works are the most widely known, cited, and exhibited elements of his artistic output.
 "Non-works" are works that the artist created and exhibited during his lifetime but later disavowed and declared no longer works of art.
 González-Torres disavowed and destroyed nearly all works created prior to 1988, including nearly all of the work he created while attending university in Puerto Rico and most of his early output from his time in New York.
 Non-works are assumed to be destroyed unless otherwise noted.
-"Additional material" comprises photographs, correspondence, and other ephemera that had served as precursors to the final physical or conceptual form of formal works, as well as versions of formal works outside of the official editions.
+"Additional material" comprises sketches, photographs, objects, and other ephemera that had served as precursors to the final physical or conceptual form of formal works, as well as versions of formal works outside of the official editions.
 The artist circulated these materials with friends, collectors, and other artists, but did not consider them to be formal works of art.
 Many of the additional materials are nearly identical to formal works by the artist.
 Additionally, some public and private collections have retained or acquired individual papers from installations of one or more of the artist's endlessly replenishable paper stack works; these individual sheets were not considered works in themselves by the artist and these collections are not included on these lists.